 CAN I USE HIKING POLES ON THE COURSE?
 Not unless you are over 60 years of age or receive special permission, prior to the start of the race, from the Race Directors.

 WILL THERE BE WILDLIFE ON THE COURSE?
 Most likely!
 The course is run completely in the Caribou-Targhee National Forest, so you might see moose, cattle, marmots and perhaps a mountain lion or black or brown bear.
 With so many people on the trails, it is unlikely that you will encounter a bear or lion, but please be prepared if you do.
-We do strongly advise every competitor to carry bear spray and/or run with a bear bell while on the course.
+We do strongly advise every competitor to carry bear/pepper spray and/or run with a bear bell while on the course.
+It can also be helpful to make as much noise as possilbe so as not to startle animals.